yordanoswuletaw/amharic-cbow-word-embedding/README.md

 ## Acknowledgments

 Special thanks to:
-- The Amharic NLP community for providing open-source datasets.
+- The Amharic NLP community for providing open-source datasets and tools.

-# amharic-ngram-autocomplete
-# amharic-cbow-word-embedding